-It can be used in extracting time from date and time due to the fact that the serial number and fraction (Date and Time) takes after the looks of an integer and a fraction!
+It can be used in extracting time from date and time because the serial number and fraction (Date and Time) take after the looks of an integer and a fraction!

 Therefore the MOD function will always do the job of extracting time from date and time.

 Figure 2.
 Extracting the fraction from the Date and Time